localdevices/pyorc/docs/user-guide/plot/index.rst

   |scatter|.
 * streamplot: this only works on local mode and shows lines how particles would move over the surface.
 See
   |streamplot|.

+Specific default values for quiver plots include the ``width`` and ``scale`` parameters.
+These are set such that they always look pretty on all plot modes.
+A width of 1 results in the default width.
+Smaller (larger) than 1 in thinner (thicker) quivers.
+A ``scale`` of 0.5 (2.0) means the quiver length will be twice as large (small) as default.

 .. tab-set::